addhe/areai/docs/ai_model_evaluation.md

-# AI Model Evaluation Guide for Auto Reply Email System
+# Panduan Evaluasi Model AI untuk Sistem Balas Email Otomatis

 This guide provides methodologies and best practices for evaluating and optimizing the AI models used in the Auto Reply Email system.